GideonZ/1541u-documentation/quick_guide.rst

 C=64 gracefully.
 The main two functions of the menu are: 1) file selection, 2) configuration of the 1541 Ultimate cartridge.

-The menu starts with showing the available network interfaces, and the storage devices that are attached to the cartridge.
-By default, it will only show the built-in Ethernet port.
+The menu starts with showing storage devices that are internal or attached to the cartridge, followed by the available network interfaces.
 When USB-sticks are inserted, one or more items will appear in this list.
 This screen is the ‘root’ of the file system.
 Use the cursor keys to navigate through the file system and select your file (disk image) to mount.
 The highlighted line shows the